Anthony Casamassima

 During graduate school, I became increasingly interested in the challenges musicians face in maintaining healthy lifestyles while working and gigging.
 My first master’s thesis examined lifestyle patterns among musicians across genres, which led to broader research interests in equity, learning differences, and the socioeconomic structures that shape musicians’ careers.
 I earned a Master’s in Music Education in 2020 and continued investigating inclusion, access, and labor-market outcomes in music.

 In 2025, I completed my PhD in Music Education (with a Post-Baccalaureate Certificate in Music Technology) and published my dissertation, The Professional Education Experiences of Musicians Based on the Availability of Capital.
-My current work integrates holistic education, sociological theory, and socioemotional development through the performing arts.
+My current work integrates music education, sociological theory, creative research, and educational technology to develop more sustainable models of artistic learning and professional development.
 I aim to support students and professionals in developing more flexible, sustainable artistic lives through interdisciplinary pedagogy and community-centered practice.